20+ Background Design Trends & Styles for 2022

 This trend tends to work in two ways as a background element:

 - As an actual background with bubble or blob-shaped elements that are there only for visual interest or to add a little color to the overall design.

 - As a “foreground” background element, such as the example above.
 Bubbles and blobs are often moving shapes that float up through the design to create a more layered effect but are “background elements” because they serve no functional role other than to help grab user attention.

 Vintage Bubble Backgrounds has a true-to-life bubble style appeal, with 10 faded bubble images.

-Wood grain backgrounds are popular when it comes to product photography and scene style designs.
+Woodgrain backgrounds are popular when it comes to product photography and scene-style designs.

 Both work well with this element because the wood grain background provides a natural setting that isn’t flat.
 It’s interesting, but not overwhelming.
-It provides an interesting location to help bring focus to the thing sitting on the background.
+It provides an interesting location to help bring focus to the thing sitting in the background.

 To make the most of wood grain styles, try to match the coloring of wood to foreground elements and look for planks that are wide or thin based on foreground elements as well.
 Try to avoid elements that fall into the “cracks” between planks.

 One To Try